mglerner/IntroToBiophysics/README.md

 The remainder of the course will be spent on topics from chapters 9-12.
 We'll nail down exactly which topics will be covered in class after you've chosen your independent project topics (i.e. you get first choice for your own projects).
+The above ballpark time estimates are just rough estimates, so it's possible that we'll cover all or none of these.

 #### DNA cooperativity, stiffness and stretching ####